Skip to main content

 Deep-Dive Questions

 Mindfulness physically changes the brain through neuroplasticity.
-MRI studies show that 8 weeks of MBSR practice reduces gray matter density in the amygdala (the brains fear center) and increases cortical thickness in the prefrontal cortex (responsible for executive function and emotional regulation).
+On MRI, 8 weeks of MBSR practice reduces gray matter density in the amygdala (the brain's fear center) and increases cortical thickness in the prefrontal cortex (responsible for executive function and emotional regulation).
 Long-term meditators show even more pronounced changes, including thicker insular cortex (interoception) and better connectivity between regions involved in emotional regulation.

 The vagus nerve is the longest cranial nerve, running from the brain through the neck and chest to the gut.
 It is the main pathway of the parasympathetic ("rest and digest") nervous system.
 Activating the vagus nerve through slow breathing or specific exercises lowers heart rate, lowers blood pressure, and reduces inflammation.
 Vagal tone (the strength of vagus nerve activity) is one of the best biomarkers for stress resilience, mental health, and longevity.